-- Using a handheld or stand mixer, combine the buttermilk, oil, room temperature eggs, and vanilla in a large bowl.
+- Using a handheld or stand mixer on high speed, mix the buttermilk, oil, room temperature eggs, and vanilla in a large bowl until combined.
 Slowly add the dry ingredients to the wet ingredients with the mixer on low.
 Add the coffee.
 The batter will be VERY thin.
 This is ok.

 - Pour the batter into prepared baking pans and bake for 23-27 minutes or until a toothpick inserted in the center comes out clean.
 My cakes took exactly 24 minutes.
 Allow to cool before frosting.

 - For the frosting: Cream the butter with a hand mixer on medium speed for 3-4 minutes.
 This will create a nice creamy base for the frosting.
 Add 3 cups of powdered sugar and 3/4 cup of cocoa powder.
 Mix on low.
 Add 3 Tablespoons of heavy cream and 1 teaspoon of vanilla extract.
 If your frosting is too thin, add up to 1 more cup of powdered sugar.
 If your frosting is too thick, add up to 2 more Tablespoons of heavy cream.
 Add at least 1/2 teaspoon of salt.
 Taste the frosting and add more salt if the frosting is too sweet.
 Add more cocoa powder if the frosting is not chocolate-y enough. _Frosting recipe is forgiving.
 Add more/less of each ingredient to obtain the consistency and taste you desire._